Jake Okechukwu Effoduh: Radio

 Effoduh was a fan of BBC Media Action (BBC World Service Trust); when he heard that they were auditioning for a male presenter for a new show called Flava, he tried out and was eventually selected from 62 candidates.
 He originally freelanced as a radio presenter for the programme to help finance his university education, but it had also increased his desires to help the community.
 From 2006 to 2013, he anchored Flava, a youth lifestyle and sexual reproductive health magazine programme where he addressed issues on HIV/AIDS among others.
 Effoduh has noted that Flava grew to broadcast on 103 radio stations in Nigeria, and is one of the most popular radio programmes in the West Africa region.
 It also gave him an opportunity to travel to all 36 states of Nigeria, as well as 214 local government areas.
 In November 2012, Effoduh was recognised as the Best Community Show Presenter at the 2012 Nigeria Radio Awards.

 In January 2013, Effoduh began hosting a new programme, Talk Your Own: Make Naija Better (Talk Your Own Make Nigeria Better) a 30-minute show covering governance issues in Nigeria.
 It has aired on over a hundred stations, with the aim of a more inclusive and wider listener base.
 He also noted that BBC Media Action wanted to train radio presenters to produce and host more localised shows.

-Legal Career
+Career

 For his National Youth Service Corps primary assignment Effoduh worked in the law firm of Afe Babalola SAN & co.
 In 2013, he became a research fellow with the Nigerian Institute of Advanced Legal Studies.

 He is a Partner at Praxis & Gnosis Law and a Vanier Scholar at the Osgoode Hall Law School in Canada.
-He is currently serving at the Global Future Council for Fronter Risks.
+He is currently serving at the Global Future Council on Frontier Risks.

+Effoduh is currently an assistant professor at the Lincoln Alexander School of Law of the Toronto Metropolitan University of Canada.
+Moreover, he served as the chief councillor of the Africa–Canada artificial intelligence and data Innovation Consortium (ACADIC), mobilizing AI and Big Data techniques which build public health strategies in Canada and other 20 African countries.

+He is a member of the World Economic Forum’s Global Future Council on Frontier Risks and a Forum expert on human rights.
+He has held Fellowships at the Harvard Law School, Harvard Kennedy School, Mandela School of Governance (South Africa), and the Pan-African Lawyers Union (Tanzania).